acm-projects/Rooomies/README.md

 # Stretch Goals

+- UI transitions/animations using Flutter animation widgets or React Spring
+- Dark Mode
 -  “BTW” button- Shortcuts to notify everyone that persist in app for as long as its relevant
   - “Person A will be home late today”
   - “Person B will do this chore three days late”
 - Give warnings to those who consistently skip chores
 - Keep track of which users consistently complete chores, use to connect with good roommates

 # Tech Stack

 - Frontend
   - Figma
   - Flutter or React Native
+  - React Spring
 - Backend
   - Firebase or Node.js